 Use and Services

 The library’s entrance is on the ground floor of the IWH building at the Kleine Maerkerstrasse 8.
-On the ground floor there is also the reception and service counter, the alphabetically organized journals, IWH publications and statistics as well as monographies and daily newspapers.
-The reading room with a quiet working atmosphere is situated upstairs.
-Photocopying machines, scanners and laptop spaces are also available.
+On the ground floor there is also the reception and service counter, alphabetically organized journals, and IWH publications.
+An open access area with a variety of monographs as well as reading and working places is situated on the first floor.
+In the library, you will also find a multifunction copying machine/scanner and a PC for browsing the OPAC.